jrsinclair/mazes-presentation/presentation.md

 const randomValue2 = randomInt(randomValue1);
 ```

-Note: To get random numbers, we start with a seed.
+Note: Here's how we use that function.
+To get a random number, we start with a seed.
 And this seed can be any integer.
 We pass that seed to our `randomInt()` function.
-And, once we've called that, we can get another pseudorandom value by passing that seed to `randomInt()` again.
+And, once we've called that, we can get another pseudorandom value by passing the returned value to `randomInt()` again.
 And if I keep doing that, I can get as many pseudorandom numbers as I want.
 But, if I give it the same starting seed, I will always get the same sequence of integers.

 ---